nmashchenko/teameights/README.md

 By embracing these changes, we are positioning ourselves to deliver a more robust, efficient, and maintainable codebase.
 It represents a significant evolution in our development approach, providing the tools and practices to build better products faster. ✨

 For any questions or further details, please consult the updated documentation or contact the development team. 📧

+## Package manager 🧰

+YARN will be forced to use across the app, any adds of packages, installs and other are required to be done via YARN.